 We’re in the era of mobile, where there are 5.3 billion mobile subscribers worldwide and these numbers are increasing very rapidly.
 Most of the mobile subscribers are using mobile apps for either shopping or for accessing social networking sites or playing games or listening online songs and etc.

-There were 300,000+ applications downloaded 10.9 billion times in 2010 [December 2010] only as per research by IDC.
 There are so many mobile apps in the market whether it’s for iPhone or Android or Blackberry or Symbian based mobile phones and Windows OS based smart phones.

-- <uses-permission android:name=”android.permission.ACCESS_NETWORK_STATE” />
+<uses-permission android:name=”android.permission.INTERNET” /> <uses-permission android:name=”android.permission.ACCESS_NETWORK_STATE” />

-- Page View Level
+- Screen View Level

 - Event Level

-- Custom Variable
+- Custom dimension and metric

 - Ecommerce Tracking

-Page view level implementation
+Screen View level implementation

-Through event tracking implementation, you can get idea about which actions i.e. play, pause or stop has been taken in your android application through applying event tracking in google analytics.
+Through event tracking implementation, you can get idea about which actions i.e. play, pause or stop has been taken in your android application through applying event tracking in Google Analytics.